HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Message or Hook

-What problem are you solving and how will you stop people scrolling in the first 5 seconds?
+What problem are you solving, and how will you make people stop scrolling in the first 5 seconds?

-Examples: ‘Ever wonder why you don’t see results after a tough workout?’ or ‘This app helped me hit 10k followers in 30 days.’
+Examples: “Ever wondered why you don’t see results after a tough workout?” or “This app helped me reach 10k followers in 30 days.”

 [SAMPLE STRATEGY]